english-blog/english-blog.github.io/_posts/2013-10-30-blog-like-a-programmer.md

 1. CMS / Server Side engine
 2. WYSIWYG editors

-When it comes to WYSIWYG editors, I simply hate the un-necessary markups created by the default editors or even the specialized installable editors in the market.
+When it comes to WYSIWYG editors, I simply hate the un-necessary markups created by the default editors or even the specialized install-able editors in the market.
 For ex. to display an image to the left side of the html, this is the code created by blogger.

 {% highlight html wrap  %}